Digital-Tech-KKHS/game-design-sylvie/documents/Sprints and tests/Trialing Example.md

 >- Mrs Teacher

 ## Trial goal:
-> To Ensure the main menu screen of our app was intuative to use and aesthetically pleasing, present two colour options.
+> To Ensure the main menu screen of our app was intuitive to use and aesthetically pleasing, present two colour options.

 ## Describe the trail